-Events, News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, Tangipahoa C.H.C, St. Tammany – Slidell C.H.C, Washington C.H.C, Woodworth C.H.C.
+Events, News, Acadian Care – Hammond, Private: St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, Private: St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, Tangipahoa C.H.C, St. Tammany – Slidell C.H.C, Washington C.H.C, Woodworth C.H.C.

 World AIDS Day celebrated in New Orleans